-What is the typical scope of due diligence in your jurisdiction?
+13 What is the typical scope of due diligence in your jurisdiction?
 Do sellers usually provide due diligence reports to prospective buyers?
 Can buyers usually rely on due diligence reports produced for the seller?

-Buyers usually conduct due diligence on legal, tax and financial matters.
-Depending on the type of the target company's business and the risks involved, further due diligence on other matters, including regulatory, environmental, information technology or intellectual property, may be conducted.
+Buyers usually conduct a due diligence as to legal, tax and financial matters.
+Depending on the type of the target company's business and the risks involved further due diligence on other matters including regulatory, environmental, IT or IP may be conducted.

-Sellers usually do not provide due diligence reports to prospective buyers.
+Usually, sellers do not provide due diligence reports to prospective buyers.
 Sellers providing vendor due diligence reports, or more often legal or financial fact books, to prospective buyers is customary only in larger transactions and in the private equity context or in auction processes.
-In those cases, the vendor due diligence reports or fact books are mostly provided on a non-reliance basis only.
+In such case, the vendor due diligence reports or fact books are mostly provided on a non-reliance basis, only.
 In some cases, however, the final bidder is granted reliance.